mjoblin/vibinui/README.md

 * Keyboard shortcuts for transport controls, lyrics display, etc.
 * Streamer changes made by other apps (like the StreamMagic app) will be automatically reflected in Vibin.
-* Streamer can be powered on/off, and the media source can be changed.
+* Streamer can be powered on/off, and the audio source can be changed.
 * Configure the UPnP media paths for the media server used by the backend.
 * Toggle whether the currently-playing art is displayed in the background of the Current Track and Playlist screens.